Alpi Eagles

 Alpi Eagles SpA was an airline headquartered in Sant'Angelo di Piove di Sacco, Italy.
 The privately owned regional airline operated scheduled passenger services, linking 15 domestic destinations, as well as international services to Albania, Czech Republic, France, Romania, Russia, Spain and Ukraine.
-Its main base was Marco Polo International Airport, Venice.
+Its main base was Venice Marco Polo Airport.

 History

 A majority of the shares were purchased by Paolo Sinigalia, owner of the Simod shoe factory, in Padova, Italy.

 One of the company's decisions was to "cut" the scheduled block times (scheduled time from engine start to engine shut down), because pilots were paid based on their block time.
 Flights were delayed; management then decided to cut scheduled turnover times.
 Maintenance was unable to repair airplanes on time, resulting in flight delays.
 Four-hour delays became routine at the Venice and Naples airports.
 Passengers slowly reverted to Air One Cityliner, despite preferring to fly AlpiEagles airplanes for comfort.

 Pilots started to leave the company; more flights were delayed or canceled due to lack of personnel, crew rest periods, and other reasons.
 More passengers turned to Air One Cityliner.

 In September 2007, the Italian Civil Aviation Authority (ENAC) informed passengers that Alpi Eagles's license was under investigation, due to insufficient financial resources.
 Their license to operate was suspended by the Italian authorities in October 2007.
 After legal action, a provisional license was issued by ENAC, valid until 31 December 2007.
 However, in December 2007, Alpi Eagles was forbidden to operate by ENAC, effective 1 January 2008.